Quabena/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 5-string_toupper.c - Is a C function that Converts all lowercase letters of a string to uppercase.
 6-cap_string.c - Is a C function that capitilizes the first letter of each word in a string.
 7-leet.c - Is a C function that encodes a string into 1337.
+100-rot13 - Is a C function that encodes a string using rot13.